 About:

 Alpine Betony offers a whimsically wild look to well-tended gardens as it offers abundant early spring flowers until fall.
 These perennial plants feature a starburst-shaped clump of textured leaves in a vibrant green.
-Long stems shoot upward from the leaves to bloom with spikes of small, pretty purple flowers.
-Alpine Betony grows up to 18 to 20-inches tall.
+Long stems shoot upward from the leaves to bloom with small, pretty purple flower spikes.
+Alpine Betony grows up to 18 to 20 inches tall.
 Pollinators love them, while deer and rabbits avoid them, making them a perfect defense for other garden flowers.

 Growing Zones: | 3 to 4 |